cc32d9/eosio_payout/README.md

 payment from a schedule is sent, then the next schedule is selected.
 This guarantees that a massive schedule does not block the less frequent ones.

+The payer's RAM qupta is charged for creating all memory structures related to the schedule.
+Currently the contract allocates the RAM for recipient token balances if the recipient didn't have such token, but it will change in the future, and the payer will be charged for such expenses.

 ## Production deployment